-Massachusetts State College Building Authority 253 Summer Street Boston, Massachusetts 02210
+Massachusetts State College Building Authority Boston, Massachusetts

-Re: Massachusetts State College Building Authority (the "Authority") Project Revenue Bonds, Series 2019A (the "Series 2019A Bonds") and Refunding Revenue Bonds, Series 2019B (Federally Taxable) (the "Series 2019B Bonds" and, together with the Series 2019A Bonds, the "Series 2019 Bonds")
+Re: Massachusetts State College Building Authority (the "Authority") Project Revenue Bonds, Series 2021A (Green Bonds) (the "Series 2021A Bonds")

-We have acted as bond counsel to the Authority in connection with the issuance by the Authority of the Series 2019 Bonds pursuant to (i) Chapter 703 of the Acts of 1963, as amended (the "Act"), and (ii) the Trust Agreement dated as of November 1, 1994 between the Authority and U. S. Bank National Association, as successor trustee (the "Trustee"), as amended and restated by the Thirtieth Supplemental Trust Agreement dated as of January 1, 2017 and as supplemented by the Thirty-fifth Supplemental Trust Agreement and the Thirty-sixth Supplemental Trust Agreement, each dated as of January 1, 2019 (the "Trust Agreement").
+We have acted as bond counsel to the Authority in connection with the issuance by the Authority of the Series 2021A Bonds pursuant to (i) Chapter 703 of the Acts of 1963, as amended (the "Act"), and (ii) the Trust Agreement dated as of November 1, 1994 between the Authority and U. S. Bank National Association, as successor trustee (the "Trustee"), as amended and restated by the Thirty-ninth Supplemental Trust Agreement dated as of January 1, 2020, and supplemented through the Forty-first Supplemental Trust Agreement dated as of July 1, 2021 (the "Trust Agreement").
 In such capacity, we have examined the law and such certified proceedings and other documents as we have deemed necessary to render this opinion, including without limitation the Contract for Financial Assistance, Management and Services dated as of February 1, 2003, as amended (the "Contract"), between the Authority and The Commonwealth of Massachusetts (the "Commonwealth"), acting by and through the Board of Higher Education (the "Board").